bmahakud/Skimmer/README.md

-This will provide all the info to use the generic plotter
+This will provide all the information if you want to skim a larger root file to a smaller root by applying few branches and some cuts.

 Step1.
 Edit the InputDetails.dat file according to your need